cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/ObjectApi.md

 tenant_ids = [
         "tenantIds_example",
+    ] # [str] | TenantIds contains ids of the tenants for which objects are to be returned. (optional) global_ids = [
+        "globalIds_example",
+    ] # [str] | Unique id to uniquely identify an object across clusters, if the same object is present on multiple clusters.
+For example, in case of a replication workflow, the object could be present on both local and remote cluster.
+In such scenarios, using the globalId, information about the object can be collected across the clusters.
+This is also applicable when object gets mapped to another cluster during tenant migration.
+Only one of ids or globalIds should be used. (optional) global_hashes = [
+        "globalHashes_example",
-    ] # [str] | TenantIds contains ids of the tenants for which objects are to be returned. (optional) include_tenants = True # bool | If true, the response will include Objects which were protected by all tenants which the current user has permission to see.
+    ] # [str] | Unique id to identify an object across clusters, using hash of the object (optional) include_tenants = True # bool | If true, the response will include Objects which were protected by all tenants which the current user has permission to see.
 If false, then only objects protected by the current user will be returned. (optional) include_last_run_info = True # bool | If true, the response will include information about the last protection run on this object. (optional) only_auto_protected_objects = True # bool | If true, the response will include only the auto protected objects. (optional)